kristianmandrup/roles_data_mapper/README.markdown

 * roles_mask
 * role_string

-### Update Oct 10.

-Bugfix: Added dependencies to Rakefile for role generator so they should work out-of-the-box after gem is installed ;)

 ## Usage examples

 Apply :admin_flag Role strategy to User model using default roles :admin and :guest (default)